Home-Link-Realty-Group/Adiboy-Automation/START_HERE.md

 ## Agent Rule

-Every Cursor agent must begin by reading this file and must keep work inside this repository unless the user explicitly says otherwise.
+Every agent must begin by reading this file and must keep work inside this repository unless the user explicitly says otherwise.

 If the branch, docs, or status conflict, pause and reconcile